 "Every day in America, a physician prescribes medication to treat people’s medical conditions when the larger health issue might be that they live in their car or are without enough food to eat at home.
 If we are serious about improving the health of all Americans and reducing the cost of care, we have to address patients’ social needs,” said Rebecca Onie, chief executive officer and co-founder of Health Leads.
 Health Leads, a grantee of the Robert Wood Johnson Foundation, enables physicians and other health care providers to prescribe basic resources, such as food and heat, for their low-income patients, and is one of many promising models addressing social needs through the health care system.

 Download the survey findings and recommendations.

 Harris Interactive®, on behalf of the Robert Wood Johnson Foundation, conducted the survey online within the United States between September 16 and October 13, 2011, among 1,000 physicians, comprising 690 primary care physicians and 310 pediatricians.
 The sample source was the American Medical Association Masterfile and based on those that agreed to be invited to participate.
 The participation rate was 5 percent; 1,000 physicians completed the survey out of 200,000 invited to participate.
 The sample was pulled randomly and results from the physician survey were weighted as needed for region, age and gender.
 Because the sample is based on those who agreed to be invited to participate, no estimates of theoretical sampling error can be calculated.
-For a full methodology, including weighting variables, please click here.
+Refer to the survey for a full methodology, including weighting variables.

 * For purposes of this survey, low-income communities are defined as those in which at least 50 percent of patients belong to a household with an annual income of less than $50,000.